FrontierRegistry/frontier-registry-smartcontract/README.md

 Complete the basic skeleton structure
 Complete the data structure, error, initialization function, and function structure that creates NFT and registers it on the chain

+ ✔ Completed the part where keywords are added to register a research paper in Frontier nft

+ ✔ Adding keywords to metadata in Frontier nft

+ ✔ Completed the part where research data is registered in the Frontier registry and the data required to create authentication certification is sent to the user

+ ✔ Completed the part where all research paper registered by the user is obtained in the Frontier registry

+ ✔ Completed the test code for the part where research data is registered

-- Wrote a mint function Exception handling to determine whether a token id exists Register token data on the chain
+- Wrote a mint function Exception handling to determine whether a token id exists; Register token data on the chain